Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/users_manual.md

 1. We will deploy a stack including the relevant services to test the end-to-end functionality of the LoRaWAN IoT Agent
 1. We will register 1 device group simulating a TTN device.
-1. We will send messages to the MQTT broker simulating the two devices sending data.
+1. We will send messages to the MQTT broker simulating the device sending data.
 1. We will verify that the data have been correctly decoded and forwarded to the Context Broker.

 You will find the scripts related to this walkthrough in the [examples/dummy-devices](examples/dummy-devices) folder.